Skip to content

 • bring the frontend code closer to the web client code (use same ideas/code, such as registry, helpers, environment, services)

-Also, note that there is a refactoring of the website builder coming soon (update the code to owl), so it was the right time to do this.
+Also, note that there has been a refactoring of the website builder (to update the code to OWL and the new html_editor), so it was the right time to do this.

 Very Short Introduction